 Our aim is to define a task-oriented grasp model, that encodes grasps whose placement on an object enable a given task.
 For instance, if the task is to hand over an object to an operator, the model encodes grasps that leave part of the object's surface available for the operator to secure his own grip.
 As alluded above, the model consists of two components, a geometric model and a semantic model.
-The geometric model computes, from a depth image, a distribution of 6D grasp poses for which the shape of the gripper matches the shape of the underlying surface.
+The geometric model computes, from a depth image, a distribution of 6D grasp poses for which the shape of the gripper matches the shape of the underlying surface [7].
 The model relies on a dictionary of geometric object parts annotated with workable gripper poses and preshape parameters.
-This model builds on the work of Detry et al. [5], whereby an artificial agent learns such a dictionary from experience via kinesthetic teaching (Fig. 2).
+This model builds on the work of Detry et al. [6], whereby an artificial agent learns such a dictionary from experience via kinesthetic teaching (Fig. 2).
 The second component is a semantic model that encodes task-compatible grasping regions.
-It relies on a CNN that parses a depth image into a set of task-compatible regions, building on the work of Papon et al. [15].
-We built the CNN above the MultiNet architecture proposed by Teichmann et al. [21].
-While we use MultiNet as our architecture, we diverge from it on the input side: rather than using RGB images as our input, we use preprocessed depth images, to facilitate generalization across object.
+It relies on a CNN that parses a depth image into a set of task-compatible regions, building on the work of Papon et al. [17].
+We built the CNN above the MultiNet architecture proposed by Teichmann et al. [24].
+While we use MultiNet as our architecture, we diverge from it on the input side: rather than using RGB images as our input, we use depth image gradients.
+Depth captures shape, and shape is better correlated to our task constraints than color.
+As a result, using depth facilitates generalization across objects.
 The semantic model allows us to encode relationships such as "grasp from the handle".
 The product of the geometric and semantic agents allows us to initiate manipulative tasks on previously-unseen objects by identifying grasping regions where the shape of the gripper fits the shape of the tool or object, and where the positioning of the gripper allows the robot to perform the intended task.
-This work advances the state-of-the art by leveraging data-driven semantic scene understanding and combining a qualitative semantic map to explicit geometric constraints, thereby providing solutions that are both contextually relevant and physically (mechani-
+This work advances the state-of-the art by leveraging data-driven semantic scene understanding and combining a qualitative semantic map to explicit geometric constraints, thereby providing solutions that are both contextually relevant and physically (mechanically) realizable.